narghev/narghev.github.io/presentations/js_symbols.md

 ### <span style="color: var(--yellow)">JavaScript</span> vs <span style="color: var(--red)">Ruby</span>

-- We can replicate the Ruby symbol behavior by creating a symbol in the global symbol registry.
+- We can replicate the Ruby symbol behavior by creating a symbol in the global symbol registry
 - Ruby symbols can be used instead of strings

 ---